hyperledger/fabric-private-chaincode/ecc/README.md

 You can see that the peer has successfully created the docker image comprising the `dummy` chaincode.

-Next, just run ``make docker`` to build and override the existing docker image with our secure chaincode.
+Next, just run ``make docker`` to build and override the existing docker image with our private chaincode.
 To verify that the image contains our enclave code, let's have a look inside the image and see if we can see an enclave folder.

     $ make docker